 - Graphene Sheets

 The word graphite is from the Greek language which translates as ‘to write’.
 So the most common use of graphite is in making the lead in pencils.
-These lead are a mixture of clay and graphite which is in an amorphous form.
+This lead is a mixture of clay and graphite which is in an amorphous form.

 Lubricants / Repellents